This post is an amalgamation of two talks I gave between 2018 and 2019:

 What Exactly is History?

 On the evening of the 1st of April 2019, my grandmother relinquished her hold on this world and passed on to the next.
-I will always miss her, but I also know how lucky I have been to, throughout her life, hear first-hand accounts of what life in Nigeria was like in the 30s and 40s and 50s from the perspective of an ‘ordinary’ Nigerian woman.
+I will always miss her, but I also know how lucky I have been able to, throughout her life, hear first-hand accounts of what life in the area now known as Nigeria was like in the 30s and 40s and 50s from the perspective of an ‘ordinary’ Nigerian woman.
 Though my grandmother was far from ordinary.

 There have been many other people who have influenced my perspectives of contemporary history.
 In a previous post I narrated how, my grandfather, in the 1920s, trekked 2 weeks across Nigeria to seek out a formal school as they were very rare at the time.
 Before he died, he had told me this story so many, many times.
 He told me of a very different country from what exists now.
 He was taught by Irish and Scottish missionaries and so had an accent inflected by those interactions.
 It was always quite jarring to go and visit him in the village, passing by strong Ekiti Yoruba speech, thick Kwara forest, mountains covered in Savannah brush, only to be greeted in tones of 1920s Ireland.